Time Required

 Seligman, M. E., Steen, T. A., Park, N., & Peterson, C. (2005).
 Positive psychology progress: Empirical validation of interventions.
 American Psychologist, 60(5), 410-421.

-People tried using a personal strength each day for one week.
-Compared with those who didn’t try to use a strength—instead they wrote about early memories every day for a week—those who identified and used their strengths reported an increase in happiness and a decrease in symptoms of depression immediately after the one-week experiment, and those changes persisted six months later.
+American adults (mostly white) tried using a personal strength each day for one week.
+Compared with those who didn’t try to use a strength—but instead wrote about early memories—they reported an increase in happiness and a decrease in symptoms of depression immediately after the one-week experiment, and those benefits persisted six months later.

 Sources